bdecato/PMD_Paper_Scripts/README.md

 # PMD Paper Scripts

 This repository contains a mix of shell, Python, and R scripts, some designed to be run with the slurm high-performance computing environment scheduler.
-These scripts were important for figure generation for Decato et al. 2018, "Identification and Analysis of Partially Methylated Domains" (DOIXXX).
-For now (AKA until I have a figure layout), these are stored in a flat format.
+These scripts were important for figure generation.
+For now, these are stored in a flat format.
 Most Rscripts take flat files from their paired shell script as input.

 All analysis performed assumes a directory structure like the following: